-WHILE THE OFFICIAL STATISTIC OF THE GLOBAL AND CHINESE WIND INDUSTRY ASSOCIATIONS (GWEC/CREIA) ADDS UP TO While the UPFORE STATISTIC OF THE GLOBAL AND UNITED WIND INCOSTRY ASSOCIATIONS (STREAMED ADDS OF 18,000 MW FOR 2010, THE NATIONAL ENERGY SURFAU SPEAKS ABOUT 13,990 MW.
+5 WHILE THE OFFICIAL STATISTIC OF THE GLOBAL AND CHINESE WIND INDUSTRY ASSOCIATIONS (GWEC/CREIA) ADDS UP TO 19,900 MW FOR 2010, THE NATIONAL ENERGY BUREAU SPEAKS ABOUT 13,990 MW.
 THE DIFFERENCES BETWEEN SOURCES ARE DUE TO THE TIME OF GRID CONNECTION, AS SOME TURBINES WERE INSTALLED IN THE LAST MONTHS OF 2010 BUT ONLY CONNECTED TO THE GRID IN 2011.
 THESE EFFECTS ALSO MIGHT ARISE IN THE FOLLOWING YEAR TILL 2014.